My Girlfriend Hates Me, How Can I Fix Things With Her?

 What do I do if my girlfriend hates me?

 If you have observed that your girlfriend hates you, have an open conversation with her to help determine the cause.
-Assess your behavior and determine if your words or actions may have triggered her to change her behavior towards you.
+Assess your behavior and determine if your words or actions may have triggered her to change her behavior toward you.
 Offer a sincere apology if this is the case.
 You can also consider consulting a therapist if you think this situation has been affecting your mental health.

-Mental health issues may manifest symptoms that might cause a change in the behavior of your partner towards you.
+Mental health issues may manifest symptoms that might cause a change in the behavior of your partner toward you.
 Having a partner with mental health issues can be challenging.
 However, there are the right strategies that reduce stress.
 Some strategies include understanding your partner’s mental health issue, proper communication with your partner, a good support system, and self-care.

 Why is my girlfriend so irritable?